 Study population and assessment of non-pharmacological interventions

 We used data from the baseline visit and 36-month follow-up of the COSYCONET cohort (German COPD and Systemic Consequences – Comorbidities Network).
 In this prospective, observational, multicenter cohort study, 2,741 patients were included at baseline between 2010 and 2013 across Germany and reexamined after 6, 18, and 36 months, with ongoing follow-up visits.
 Subjects were included if they were ≥40 years and had physician-diagnosed COPD.
-Detailed information on the baseline cohort has been given elsewhere [13].
+A standard operating procedure (SOP) was developed to ensure comparability of the scheduled assessments and tests between all study centers.
+Furthermore, instruments including devices for lung function testing were homogeneous across study sites and clinical investigators participated in regular training.
+Detailed information on the recruitment process, the standardized data collection, and quality control measures is available elsewhere [13].

 The flow-diagram (Figure 1) shows the inclusion criteria and study sample of the present analysis.

-Figure 1 Consort diagram of the study population
+Figure 1 Overview of the study population

 At the 36-month follow-up, 1,427 patients (47.9% of baseline participants) were re-examined, with questions designed to assess the utilization of non-pharmacological interventions incorporated into the assessments for the first time.
 Questions were binary (yes/no) and covered different time frames.
 In detail, this included the following specifically for COPD (“[…] we ask you a number of questions about medical treatment and care for your COPD.
 However, they refer explicitly only to your COPD.”): influenza vaccination (previous autumn or winter), physiotherapy (currently), sports program that is reimbursed by your health insurance company (currently), patient educational program (ever), inpatient or outpatient pulmonary rehabilitation (ever), and smoking cessation (ever; only for current smokers or patients who quit smoking within the previous 10 years).
 Oxygen therapy, ventilator support and surgical intervention were not included in the present analysis.
-Additionally, we assessed whether patients reported to have ever received a recommendation for the use of influenza vaccination, educational program and smoking cessation program by their physician or insurance company.
+Additionally, we assessed whether patients reported to have ever received a recommendation for the use of influenza vaccination and educational program, or an offer to participate in a smoking cessation program expressed by their physician or insurance company.

 Assessment of covariables

 Assessment of covariables was based on data of the baseline visit of the study.
 GOLD groups were defined according to ABCD scheme.
 Low/no symptom patients were classified as groups A and C (modified Medical Research Council dyspnea scale [mMRC] 0-1).
 Highly symptomatic patients were assigned to groups B and D (mMRC ≥2).
-Based on exacerbations of all severities within the previous 12 months, patients were classified as group A or B (0 to 1 exacerbation), and as grade C or D (>=1 inpatient (severe) or > 2 non-hospitalized exacerbations) [4].
+Based on exacerbations of all severities within the previous 12 months, patients were classified as group A or B (0 to 1 exacerbation), and as group C or D (>=1 inpatient (severe) or > 2 non-hospitalized exacerbations) [4].

 Lung function was characterized by FEV1 expressed as percent predicted according to the Global Lung Function Initiative (FEV1%pred).
-The values were determined in a standardized post-bronchodilator spirometry [13].
+The values were determined in a standardized post-bronchodilator spirometry following the standard operating procedures of COSYCONET, which align with established guidelines [13].
 Information on age, sex, smoking status, body mass index, and level of education (basic education duration ≤9 years, secondary education 10-11 years, higher education >11 years) was assessed via standardized interviews, questionnaires, and examinations.
 Exacerbation history was assessed as the highest severity level of exacerbation that occurred in the 12 months prior to the examination.
 The severity levels were defined according to GOLD (acute respiratory worsening for several days and the need for specific measures; mild: self-managed, moderate: patient visited primary care physician, severe: led to hospital admission).